-Curries are my go to when I don’t have the energy or time to think about what to make for dinner.
+Curries are my go-to when I don’t have the energy or time to think about what to make for dinner.
 I always have the ingredients to make a good curry with pantry staples.
-If I have a few veggies to hand, they will go in too.
+And if I have a few veggies to hand, they will go in too.

-This particular curry is made using some sweet potatoes that had begun to go soft at the ends are were destined to be thrown away.
-I also had some leftover quick pink pickled onions from a Mexican feast I did for NYE.
-A few radishes and a bit a coriander from the bottom of the salad-drawer’s depths.
+This particular curry was first made using some sweet potatoes that had began to go soft at the ends and were destined for the compost.
+I also had some leftover quick pink pickled onions (from a Mexican feast I did for NYE), a handful of radishes and a bit a coriander from of the salad-drawer’s depths.
 It’s not essential, but I will rarely make a curry if I don’t have fresh coriander.
 For me, it’s a bit of a must.

-To lighten this version for January I used some plain vegan yogurt as opposed to coconut milk, which whilst it’s a wonderful ingredient it’s a little heavier on the fats, all be it good.
+To lighten this version for January, I used plain vegan yogurt instead of coconut milk, which whilst it’s a wonderful ingredient it’s a little heavier on the fats, all be those good ones.

-If you don’t have sweet potato butternut squash makes a great alternative or omit altogether and use whichever veggies you like.
+If you don’t have sweet potato, butternut squash makes a great alternative Or, omit altogether and use whichever veggies you like instead.

 1 large onion diced